Marvell Technology (NASDAQ:MRVL) Releases Q3 2022 Earnings Guidance

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, July 28th.
-Shareholders of record on Friday, July 9th were given a $0.06 dividend.
-This represents a $0.24 annualized dividend and a yield of 0.39%.
-The ex-dividend date was Thursday, July 8th.
-Marvell Technology’s dividend payout ratio is 41.38%.

 In other Marvell Technology news, CAO Willem A. Meintjes sold 10,000 shares of Marvell Technology stock in a transaction dated Tuesday, June 15th.
 The shares were sold at an average price of $53.51, for a total value of $535,100.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CEO Matthew J. Murphy sold 20,000 shares of Marvell Technology stock in a transaction dated Tuesday, June 15th.
-The stock was sold at an average price of $53.57, for a total transaction of $1,071,400.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CEO Matthew J. Murphy sold 20,000 shares of the stock in a transaction that occurred on Monday, August 16th.
+The shares were sold at an average price of $59.16, for a total transaction of $1,183,200.00.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 70,000 shares of company stock worth $3,908,100.
-Insiders own 0.33% of the company’s stock.
+Insiders have sold 70,000 shares of company stock valued at $3,908,100 in the last quarter.
+0.33% of the stock is owned by company insiders.

 Marvell Technology, Inc engages in the provision of data infrastructure semiconductor solutions.
 It offers compute, networking, storage and custom related solutions.
 The company was founded in 1995 and is headquartered in Wilmington, DE.